jmccauli/Web-Developer-Interview/README.md

   * finally keyword (try .. catch .. finally)
   * Opcode caching via OpCaching (prevents script parsing for every request)
   * Traits (Mixins, trait foo; use foo; multiple inheritance using traits)
+  * Return type declarations
+  * Scalar type hinting
-12. What is Composer? (dependency management)
+16. What is Composer? (dependency management)
-13. Does PHP support multiple inheritance?
+17. Does PHP support multiple inheritance?
   * Not via normal class inheritance.
 Use interfaces or traits.
-14. Is method overloading supported in PHP?
+18. Is method overloading supported in PHP?
   * No, but can be achieved via __call
-15. Name some ways to improve performance in PHP applications.
+19. Name some ways to improve performance in PHP applications.
-16. What do you not like about PHP?
+20. What do you not like about PHP?

 ### HTML